 Q: What is the LSST schedule?

-A: The LSST is currently in its design and development phase and will achieve engineering first light five years after federally-sponsored construction starts.
-Full science operations for the ten-year survey will begin two years after that, toward the end of the decade.
+A: The LSST received its federal construction start in 2014 and will achieve engineering first light five years after that.
+Full science operations for the ten-year survey will begin two years after engineering first light.
 Significant milestones have already been reached, including the casting of the primary/tertiary mirror.
-The LSST survey will take ten years to complete.

 Q: Who is involved with LSST?

 A: Click here to meet the team and see a list of current institutional members.
 Over 100 engineers and scientists are working on the LSST system.
 Many scientists are looking forward to LSST data.
 Some are already at work planning their research and interfacing with the LSST project scientists and engineers.
 Click here to see a list of the ten Science Collaborations.
 Over 250 scientists are involved in the LSST Science Collaborations currently, and the number is growing.
 Using the SDSS experience as a guide, it is expected that ultimately there will be thousands of papers published based on LSST data with over 5000 distinct authors.

 Q: Why build an entirely new telescope for this task?